Family Mountain

 Family Mountain Issues

-Single-parent families are often more vulnerable to poverty, attack by evil spiritual forces, child predators, unwanted pregnancy, emotional distress, child trafficking, prostitution, addictions, poor or incomplete education, suicide, and other problems.
-God doesn't want you to face these alone, He will take the place of a missing earthly father or mother if you allow Him to.
+Single-parent families are often more vulnerable to poverty, evil spiritual forces, child predators, unwanted pregnancy, emotional distress, child trafficking, prostitution, addictions, poor or incomplete education, suicide, and other issues.
+God doesn't want you to face these challenges alone; He will take the place of a missing earthly father or mother if invited to.

-Even if both parents are present, they may not have modeled the love, affection, nurture, or shelter necessary to counteract the influences of today's evil culture.
+Even if both parents are present, they may not have modeled the love, affection, nurture, or shelter necessary to counteract the influences of today's defiled, inclusive, Godless culture.
 Many of these problems have spiritual causes, and making Jesus your King and Lord will provide you with special tools to defend yourself and overcome spiritual entities and attacks.

-If you grew up (or are growing up) in a family that doesn't know Jesus, or has only one parent, read the Curious and Rethink Sections and decide to trust Jesus.
+If you grew up (or are growing up) in a family that doesn't know Jesus or has only one parent, search the Curious and Rethink Sections and discover who Jesus is.

 Kingdom Family

-A Christian family starts with a marriage Covenant relationship established between one man and woman who are both part of the Kingdom of God and have a personal relationship with their Creator (God).
-A Christian married couple typically cooperates with God to bring children into the world and to raise them to know God through their loving roles of mother and father.
+A Christian family begins with a marriage covenant established between one man and one woman, both of whom are part of the Kingdom of God and have a personal relationship with their Creator (God).
+A Christian married couple typically collaborates with God to bring children into the world and raise them to know Him through their loving roles as mother and father.
 The best marriages occur when both partners know God (are not unequally yoked).
 If only one parent knows God, that parent can intercede on behalf of the unbelieving spouse.

 Evil Forces and Families